This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-.
-Which one should we choose?
-For code compilation, accuracy is always paramount; we cannot use any results that might lead to errors.
-However, for a language server, providing more possible results is often better than providing none.
-We can assume that users are more likely to use the primary template rather than a partial specialization, and thus provide code completion based on the primary template.
-Currently, clangd does this; in the above case, it provides code completion based on the primary template of vector
+In C++, if a type depends on template parameters, we cannot make any accurate assumptions about it before template instantiation.
+For example, vector here could be the primary template or a partial specialization like vector<bool>.
+Which one should be chosen?
+For code compilation, accuracy is always paramount; no results that could lead to errors can be used.
+However, for a language server, providing more possible results is often better than providing nothing at all.
+We can assume that users more often use the primary template rather than partial specializations, and thus provide code completion results based on the primary template.
+Currently, clangd indeed does this, offering code completion based on the primary vector template in the situation described above.

-Now consider a more complex example:
+Consider a more complex example:

 template <typename T>